molihua12345/KubeAgent/README.md

-# Kubewizard
+# KubeAgent

-**Kubewizard** is An AI-Agent for automated Kubernetes troubleshooting, deployment, and management, based on LangChain and k8s related tools.
+**KubeAgent** is An AI-Agent for automated Kubernetes troubleshooting, deployment, and management, based on LangChain and k8s related tools.

 ## Features